 Reform will require changes to American law in two areas – (1) limiting “generalised” surveillance, and (2) providing expanded redress for foreign citizens.

-Now that the Senate has passed—and the President has signed—the USA FREEDOM Act, we thought it might be a good idea to recap what exactly the new law does and
+Now that the Senate has passed—and the President has signed—the USA FREEDOM Act, we thought it might be a good idea to recap what

 With the Senate continuing its dangerous brinksmanship regarding the imminent expiration of three Patriot Act provisions, opponents of NSA bulk data collection seem poised to celebrate whatever happens.
 McConnell’s efforts to extend the Patriot Act unchanged lack enough support to pass either chamber.
 A last-minute deal to pass the USA Freedom Act may be in the works, but would still face a number of procedural and political hurdles.

 Congress is playing brinksmanship again, this time over the national-security metadata collection program.
 Until the Second Circuit concluded that Section 215 of the USA PATRIOT Act did not authorize bulk metadata collection, it looked as if the law would be renewed before its expiration at midnight on May 31.

 Lawfare is pleased to announce the publication of a new -- and timely -- paper in the Lawfare Research Paper Series: An Essay on Domestic Surveillance, by Philip B. Heymann, law professor at Harvard Law School and former Deputy Attorney General in the first Clinton Administration.
 (The paper can be found under the Special Features/Research Papers tab at the top of the Lawfare main page, where it is listed on the index of Lawfare Research Papers.